ExodusMovement/react-native-wasm/README.md

   - inline in main bundle, send as base64 via postMessage.
 This sounds slow.
 Monero's wasm alone is a >1MB binary.
   - load from native-side (don't know if possible)

-## potentially useful tools / models / SO questions
+## potentially useful tools / modules / SO questions

 [comlink](https://github.com/GoogleChromeLabs/comlink) module that creates a proxy object that works across postMessage.
 Will need [proxy-polyfill](https://github.com/GoogleChrome/proxy-polyfill)